sustrik/libdill/man/hmake.md

 To close a handle, use the **hclose** function.

+**hvfs**: virtual-function table of operations associated with the handle

 # RETURN VALUE

-Returns the newly allocated handle on success.
-On error, -1 is returned and _errno_ is set to one of the following values below.
+In case of success the function returns newly created handle.
+In case of error it returns -1 and sets **errno** to one of the values below.

 # ERRORS

-* **ECANCELED**: Current coroutine is being shut down.
+* **ECANCELED**: Current coroutine is in the process of shutting down.
 * **EINVAL**: Invalid argument.
-* **ENOMEM**: Not enough free memory to create a handle.
+* **ENOMEM**: Not enough memory.